 Inclusive Environments are Built by Example

-Cultivating an inclusive environment and breaking down communication barriers requires consistently trying to improve and prioritize initiatives to build a long-term culture of DEI&A to change the future.
+Cultivating an inclusive environment and breaking down communication barriers requires consistently improving and prioritizing initiatives to build a long-term culture of DEI&A that will change the future.
 That’s why global leaders must speak up for inclusivity and advocate for change on a larger scale.

 As this was the case with Michal Herzog, the first lady of Israel, who, during televised ceremonies, such as the event of Holocaust Remembrance and Heroism at Yad Vashem